arangodb/arangodb-java-driver/docs/v7_java-reference-setup.md

 The driver keeps a pool of connections for each host, the max amount of connections is configurable.

-Connections are released after the configured connection ttl or when the driver is shut down:
+Connections are released after the configured connection ttl (`ArangoDB.Builder.connectionTtl(Long)`) or when the driver is shut down:

 ```java
 arangoDB.shutdown();